-Graduate students on a graduate teaching appointment (GTA) are provided with desk space; contact the Office Manager for information on the location of your specific office.
+Graduate students on a graduate teaching appointment (GTA) are provided with work space and equipment appropriate to perform their duties; contact the Office Manager for information on the location of your specific office.
 Faculty and graduate students have mailboxes in Reed 128.
 The Graduate Student Commons is on the sixth floor of the Valley Library and offers a space with couches, computers, and meeting rooms.